srcfl/srcful-gateway/mqtt-client/README.md

 # MQTT Client for Srcful Gateway

-This container provides an MQTT client that connects to an MQTT broker using TLS authentication.
+This container provides an MQTT client that connects to an MQTT broker using TLS and JWT authentication.
+It automatically retrieves the gateway's serialNumber from `/api/crypto` and creates JWT tokens via `/api/jwt/create` for secure authentication.
 It subscribes to modbus requests on the `iamcat/modbus/request` topic, publishes modbus responses to the `iamcat/modbus/response` topic, and publishes gateway state to the `iamcat/state` topic every 5 seconds.

 ## Features

 - **TLS/SSL Connection**: Secure connection using the provided root CA certificate
+- **JWT Authentication**: Automatic JWT token generation using gateway's crypto chip
+- **Dynamic Credentials**: Uses serialNumber as username and JWT as password
 - **Modbus Request Subscription**: Listens for modbus commands on `iamcat/modbus/request` topic
 - **Modbus HTTP Bridge**: Converts MQTT modbus commands to HTTP requests to web container
 - **Modbus Response Publishing**: Publishes modbus responses to `iamcat/modbus/response` topic